sgtc-stanford/kmerSV/README.md

 - **matplotlib** version 3.7.0 or higher
 - **pandas** version 1.2.0 or higher

-To seamlessly install these dependencies, run the following command:
+To directly install these dependencies, run the following command:

 ```
 pip install -r requirements.txt